LitzN/hennastyles/README.md

     - __Keep Shopping button__:
         -__Functionality__:
             - I pressed this button and was directed back to the products homepage.

+- __Add products__ this page is only avaliable to superusers.
+    - __Security:__
+        - To ensure the page is secure, I tried to access the page as an anonymous user by typing the correct url, this led me to the sign in page.
+I signed in with a user who is not a superuser and I was directed to the homepage with a message saying "Sorry, only store owners can add products".
+    - __Product Form__ after signing in as a superuser.
+         - I tried to submit the form with a required field left unfilled, a popup appeared by the missed field asking me to fill it in.
+         - I tried to submit the form with an invalid price and was redirected back to the form with a message saying the product couldn't be added and asking me to check over the form.
+The price field was red and a message under it explained the number must be under 6 digits.
+         - I filled in all required fields and submitted the form.
+I was redirected to the product details page of the new product with a success toast pop up telling me the product had been added.

+- __Edit products__ this page is only avaliable to superusers.
+    - __Security:__
+        - To ensure the page is secure, I tried to access the page as an anonymous user by typing the correct url, this led me to the sign in page.
+I signed in with a user who is not a superuser and I was directed to the homepage with a message saying "Sorry, only store owners can edit products".
+    - __Product Form__ after signing in as a superuser.
+         - I selected a product to edit, the form loaded prefiled with the product information and a message telling me the name of the product I am editing, I deleted a field and tried to submit the form.
+A pop up appeared at the missed field telling me to fill it in.
+         - I filled in a field with invalid information, when the page reloaded I got a message telling me the product couldn't be added and to recheck the form.
+         - I filled in the form with all valid information and submitted it, I was directed to the product's product detail page, with a success toast telling me the product had been updated.
+The changes made in the form were correctly reflected in the product details.
+    - __Preview image__:
+        Preview image appeared as expected.
+Selecting the clear checkbox removed the image when the form was processed.

 ### Shopping Bag page:
     - __Products:__